bordera-randy/Resources/Student Resources/az104_updated.md

 - ❗ Only available in Azure AD Premium
 - Condition (if something) → Control (do something)
   - Conditions
+    - Users and groups
+      - Groups
       - User ID
       - Locations (IP)
     - Cloud apps
     - Device platform and state
       - Domain Joined
       - Compliant
       - Lost or Stolen
-## Moving Resources    - Locations (IP)
+    - Locations (IP)
-- You can move resources to another resource group or subscription.
-  - ❗ All resources cannot be moved.
-- Ways of moving:
-  - Using CLI: `az resource move --destination-group new-rg --id resourceid`    - Client apps
+    - Client apps
   - Control: Allow, Deny, MFA
     - Multi-factor authentication
     - Compliant device
-1. Target: What resource and where    - Approved client app
+    - Approved client app
-2. Criteria: What specific action    - Terms of use
+    - Terms of use
-3. Details: Who, when, where, how    - Custom and session controls
+    - Custom and session controls
-4. Action Group: Who to inform and how to inform them- Manage in AD - Conditional Access
+- Manage in AD - Conditional Access
 - Example policy: "Marketing app from US only"
-## Metrics  - Assignments
+  - Assignments
-1. Resource group: Where to look at the metric    - Users and groups: All users
+    - Users and groups: All users
-2. Resource type: The type of resource to look at
-3. Available metrics: What specifics about the metrics
-4. Chart: Graphic display of the metric

-## Roles
     - Cloud apps: Marketing app (registered in Azure AD)
     - Conditions
       - Locations: Include any location but exclude Contoso location
+        - Contoso locations is a named location
+        - Set US locations in portal: Active Directory → Conditional Access → Named locations
       - Client apps: Apply policy with access from Browser but not from mobile apps and desktop clients.
   - Access controls: Block access